popomore/gulp-mirror/README.md

 **if mirror has only one argument, it will create another passthrough stream, just like [gulp-clone](https://github.com/mariocasciaro/gulp-clone)**, See [example 3](https://github.com/popomore/gulp-mirror/tree/master/examples#example-3).

+### mirror([stream1, stream2 ..., streamN])

+Sometimes the number of streams is variable, then we can pass to `mirror` an array of streams as unique argument.

 ## LICENSE

 Copyright (c) 2015 popomore.
 Licensed under the MIT license.